legitmattias/meterstream-platform/services/portal/INTEGRATION_ISSUES.md

 - **Gateway**: exposes `/api/auth/*`, `/api/data/*`, `/api/grafana/*`, `/api/ingest` and proxies them to backend services; it injects `X-User-*` and `X-Customer-ID` headers based on JWT validation (or forwards `X-Customer-ID` in dev-bypass mode).
 - **Queries**: provides analytics routes under `/api/data/*` and expects `X-Customer-ID` header for customer-isolated endpoints.

-- **Inconsistent manual fetch in `Register.jsx`**: `Register.jsx` uses a direct `fetch` with a different default URL (`http://localhost:8080`) instead of using the centralized `api` client.
-  - Symptom: Register may call the wrong host/port or omit `/api`, leading to failed registrations in dev.
-  - Fix: Replace the manual fetch with `api.register(email, password, name)` or reference `config.apiBaseUrl` consistently.

 - **Queries endpoints require `X-Customer-ID`**: Several data endpoints in `services/queries/src/main.py` raise 403 if `X-Customer-ID` is missing.
 The Gateway sets `X-Customer-ID` from the JWT payload when present; however admin/internal tokens may not include a `customer_id` claim.
   - Symptom: Admin or internal users get 403 responses for `/api/data/*` calls (top-consumers, logs, dashboard) even though the UI is rendering `AdminDashboard`.